OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 ## Exercise 2: Add authentication to a bot

 In this exercise, an additional command is added to the bot to display the profile of the current user.

-### Create a Bot Service Channel registration
+This information is retrieved from the Microsoft Graph API.

+When the bot was registered, an application registration was created in the AAD tenant.
+While it is possible to update this registration, the recommended practice is to create a separate application registration to represent your code.
+This new application must have permission to read the current user profile information.
+The application registered in Exercise 1 has this permission granted already.
+In this exercise, that application is reference using AzureAppId and AzureTenantID.

+### Update the Application Registration

 The bot framework can facilitate the token acquisition for a bot.
-This requires the bot to be registered with the Azure Bot service and a second application registration (separate from the bot itself) is required.
+This requires the bot to be registered with the Azure Bot service and an OAuth connection to the Azure application configured.

 1. Open the [Azure Portal](https://portal.azure.com).

-The Bot can be connected to the application created in Exercise 1.
-Updates to that application are required.

 1. In the Azure Portal, select **Azure Active Directory**.

 1. Select **App Registrations**.
 Select **View All registrations**.

 1. Select the application created in Exercise 1.
+The suggested name was **Talent Management application**.

 1. Copy the **Application Id**.

+    > NOTE: You will use this Application Id in the bot code.
+This value is referred to as the "AzureAppID".

 1. Select **Settings**.
 In the **General** section, select **Reply URLs**.

 1. Add the following as a reply url: `https://token.botframework.com/.auth/web/redirect`.
+(The existing reply url for the tab can remain.)
+Select **Save**.

 1. In the **API Access** section, select **Keys**.

-1. Under Passwords, create a `BotLogin` key.
+1. On the **Keys** blade, under **Passwords**, create a key with the description `BotLogin`.
 Set its Duration to **Never expires**.

-1. Select Save and record the key value.
-You provide this later for the application secret.
+1. Select **Save**.
+Record the key value.

-The application must be associated with the Bot.
+    > NOTE: You will use this secret in the bot code.
+This value is referred to as the "AzureAppSecret".

+### Create a Bot Service Channel registration

+1. Close all open blades in the Azure Portal.

 1. Select **Create a resource**.